 - Drawing

-Other options include adding people to collaborate, pinning notes, sending notes to Google Docs, taking text from pictures, and adding labels to separate notes.
+Other options include adding people to collaborate, pinning notes, sending notes to Google Docs, taking text from pictures, and adding labels.

 Obsidian